orbleaf/glome/README.md

 it's type cannot be known during compiler process, OWVM will trigger an exception and terminate execution when type operation didn't match with a specified object

+the language itself is Generic Purpose Language therefore it can ported for different type of purpose we're currently working to port the language for web-service development, therefore developing embedded application and web-service could be done within the same environment, eliminating the needs to develop in separate platform, one could say "a unified language for different type of platform"

+glome are available in
+ * CLR library (for integrating with managed DotNET application)
+ * console application
+ * CGI interpreter (for dynamic website integration)

 feel free to provide a new insight of how an Orb-Script should be